Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average time in days below previous high water mark over 5 years of iShares MSCI Singapore ETF is 249 days, which is larger, thus worse compared to the benchmark SPY (122 days) in the same period.
+• Looking at the average time in days below previous high water mark of 227 days in the last 5 years of iShares MSCI Singapore ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (119 days)

-• Compared with SPY (89 days) in the period of the last 3 years, the average days under water of 257 days is greater, thus worse.
+• Compared with SPY (45 days) in the period of the last 3 years, the average time in days below previous high water mark of 53 days is greater, thus worse.

 Performance (YTD)